danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 There's some discussion in the [scientific literature](https://www.psychologytoday.com/us/blog/202301/does-the-amygdala-hijack-your-brain) as to whether the amygdala (brain region associated with fear and emotion) "hijacks" the pre-frontal cortex (brain region associated with logical reasoning) or whether they work in co-operation.
 I'm not a neuroscientist so I can only express how this scenario *feels*:

 When presented with a short time interval in which to solve a problem, all my brain can focus on is the clock ticking down the minutes.
-This makes my usual analytical skills fade into the background compared to the fear response, and negatively impacts my performance.
+This makes my analytical skills fade into the background compared to the fear response, and negatively impacts my performance.

 Using "on the spot" coding/analysis/thinking-out-loud in under an hour is not a proxy for what an effective engineer actually does.
 On the job, software engineers have access to resources like documentation, the ability to collaborate with colleagues, and time to research and think through problems.

 <aside class="markdown-aside">
 Having at least one night to "sleep on it" is also critical, as the brain uses sleep to integrate and solidify learnings from the day.
-Learn more about this in <a class="markdown-link" href="https://www.goodreads.com/book/show/34466963-why-we-sleep/">Why We Sleep</a> by Matthew Walker.
+Learn more about this in the book <a class="markdown-link" href="https://www.goodreads.com/book/show/34466963-why-we-sleep/">Why We Sleep</a> by Matthew Walker.
 </aside>

 Also, in a typical development cycle, the very first solution that comes to mind is almost never the one that gets delivered to production.
 Instead, there's a period of days or even weeks spent refining the solution, addressing edge cases, and ensuring robustness.
 Yet, live coding interviews judge candidates based on their ability to immediately produce a fairly polished solution.